 How Do I Change My Business Caller ID Name and Number?

 It's possible to request changes to your caller ID phone number and name, with varying layers of customization, depending on your phone service provider.
 Some providers require you to call a customer service representative to make a request.
 Other providers allow you to change caller ID data directly from an online interface.

 The caller information for Plain Old Telephone Service (POTS) lines is tied to the physical wires connected to the phone company's central switch.
 For this reason, analog lines will always display the number that's associated with the line itself.

 You can change the display name for an analog line by requesting a name change for the number associated with that line.
-This process will likely involve calling your customer support line and speaking to a phone company representative to request a manual change.
+This process will likely involve calling your carrier’s customer support line and requesting a manual change.

 VoIP Phone Numbers

 Unlike landline services, VoIP services allow you to modify the caller ID display number in addition to the name.
 Some providers even allow you to configure this information directly via a web interface, without needing to contact a support representative.

 Hosted VoIP companies typically send caller ID name updates to the central CNAM databases within 24 hours.
 As far as phone numbers go, VoIP lines do not have the same wire/number pairing as analog lines do.
 A VoIP service can usually pass any phone number of your choosing to the person you're calling.

 However, this number will still get cross-referenced with the caller's CNAM service, so the CNAM name associated with that number will be displayed.
 VoIP services do pass a name identifier with caller ID info, but most carriers do not display that data unless it's a SIP to SIP (extension to extension) call.

 Most landline services apply the same name and phone number across users, but some VoIP providers allow you to apply unique caller ID name/numbers to individual users within the phone system.
 This feature is helpful for security, caller authentication, and customization purposes.